SubZtep/depth/README.md

 Use [Vue.js](https://github.com/vuejs/vue-next#readme) and [Three.js](https://github.com/mrdoob/three.js#readme) together on the same screen.
 To achieve this I found it quite handy to wrap local and 3rd-party packages into composition functions with additional reactive [VueUse](https://github.com/vueuse/vueuse#readme) helpers.
 In the ideal world, those packages would seamlessly integrate into a system.

 Opt for my lucid developer experience :pensive: intentionally without following standardised patterns but avoid(ish) _spaghetti_.
 Just keep adding packages, moving files, rewriting definitions _~~recursive redundant~~_.
-This is certainly chaotic and confusing but it’s too early to talk about its serviceable form.
+This is certainly chaotic and confusing but it’s too early to talk about a serviceable form.

 > aka :construction: **under construction**, don’t expect anything like  production level.